 - Extremely hot shower water

-- Your water tank turns on and off frequently (also known as short-cycling)
+- Water tank turning on and off frequently (also known as short-cycling)

-- The needle on your tank’s pressure gauge jumps frantically
+- The needle on your tank’s pressure gauge jumping frantically

 - Flickering lights when water is being used